 The World Wide Web serves as a powerful resource for every community.
 Much of this online information, indeed, the vast majority, is stored in databases on the so-called hidden web.
-Hiddenweb information is usually only accessible to users through search forms and is typically presented to them in tables.
+Hidden-web information is usually only accessible to users through search forms and is typically presented to them in tables.
 Automatically understanding these hidden-web pages and making their facts externally accessible is a challenging task.
 In this paper, we introduce a domain independent, web-site independent, unsupervised way to automatically interpret tables from hidden-web pages.
+Once interpreted, we can automatically annotate the information in these pages and make it available to standard query engines.